chrisshiplet/btcbar/README.md

 ### 2.0.0

-Version 2 adds Bitstamp and Coinbase, and a little more backend abstraction so it will be easier to add additional tickers in the future.
+Adds Bitstamp and Coinbase, and a little better backend abstraction so it will be easier to add future tickers.

 TODO:
 * Live updating prices for each menu item in the dropdown
-* More abstraction of tickers
+* More robust abstraction of tickers/dynamic menu

 ### 1.0.0

-Version 1.0 is the first release, which updates from MtGox's ticker API.
+The first release, which uses MtGox's USD ticker API.

 ## Donate